s2seweis/chat-app-websockets/frontend/README.md

 npx eslint --init
 ```

+## Comment
+If you want using npm run dev for concurrently you have to adjust the dot.en configuration in the /backend/server.js file

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests to improve the application.